Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Close decoration/env-specific placement quirks (BuiltIn allowlists, interpolation/barycentric rules) with Rust regressions to mirror C++ behavior.
 - Keep the plan updated with rollout status and fallbacks, and land a toggle to make the Rust validator the default once parity is demonstrated.

-## Upcoming Milestone: Optimizer E-Graph Port
+## Active Milestone: Optimizer E-Graph Port
 Drive the optimizer rewrite in Rust using `egg`/e-graphs with fuzzing and performance guardrails.

 Planned tasks: